Professor of Economics

 Does polarization of opinions lead to polarization of platforms? the case of correlation neglect, with Ronny Razin, 2014.

-Liberty, Equality, Religiosity, with Joan Esteban and Laura Mayoral, September 2014
+The Political Economy of Religion, Individual Liberties, and Redistribution, with Joan Esteban and Laura Mayoral, September 2014

 A simple Bayesian heuristic for social learning and groupthink, with Ronny Razin, October 2014